Gear Lists

 • Swimsuit (recommended)

-• Hat—wool or fleece cap type
+• Hat—wool or fleece cap type for warmth

-• Brimmed hat (sun and rain)
+• Brimmed hat (for sun and rain)

 • One wool sweater/fleece jacket or lightweight synthetic down jacket